Why wait to prioritize your mental health? Get started toward a happier, healthier life today.

 Medically Reviewed by Dr. Zoe Russell

 Millions of adult women struggle with disorganization, forgetfulness, indecision, difficulty listening to others, and mood problems.
-While some are diagnosed with attention deficit hyperactivity disorder (ADHD), nearly half of the women who struggle with this disorder remain undiagnosed.
-It’s important to recognize the signs of ADHD in adult women.
+While some are diagnosed with attention-deficit/hyperactivity disorder (ADHD), nearly half of the women who struggle with ADHD go undiagnosed.
+To change that, it’s important to recognize the symptoms of ADHD in women.

-Males and females tend to display symptoms of ADHD differently.
-Men and boys tend to exhibit more hyperactivity symptoms, such as outbursts and causing disruption.
-Women and girls tend to exhibit less disruptive and more inattentive symptoms, such as low self-esteem, anxiety, and tendencies to daydream, which can easily be mistaken for other conditions.
+Males and females tend to show symptoms of ADHD differently.
+ADHD in men and boys tends to include more hyperactivity symptoms, such as having outbursts and causing disruption.
+Women and girls tend to exhibit fewer disruptive and more inattentive symptoms, such as low self-esteem, anxiety, and tendencies to daydream, which can easily be mistaken for other conditions.

 The disparity is why, for years, ADHD was characterized as a condition that affected young boys.
 Some studies show that nearly 50% of women and young girls with ADHD symptoms go undiagnosed.